 You may never get a second chance to make a good first impression.
 But when does that first impression begin?

-Human beings are incapable of ingesting, sorting and rationalizing every piece of new information that’s presented to them.
+Human beings are incapable of ingesting, sorting, and rationalizing every single piece of new information presented to them.
 Why?
 Because there’s simply too much stuff out there for the brain to take in.
 Moreover, most of it isn’t really of importance to us.

 Over millennia we’ve evolved to become selective in what we consciously see, hear, smell, feel.
 Most of us don’t notice the change in daylight when the sun comes out from behind a cloud, for example, and certainly not after the 57th time it’s done it that morning.

 That’s not saying that we don’t notice such things at an unconscious level.
 For me, I often find myself “recognizing” a song on the radio (or increasingly on Spotify or Google Play Music) even though I feel I’ve never heard it before.
 Clearly I do know the song from somewhere, so I must have heard it before even if I didn’t consciously acknowledged it at the time.

 That’s why you’ll read so much about how business marketing is about telling stories.
 It’s because stories are a way to encapsulate information in a way that people can easily digest, remember, and recall.
 Marketers will tell their stories in many different ways – through their packaging or their advertising, for example.
 The goal of the Marketer is to impart the message within the story to their audience.

 However, what is said is not always what is understood.